-December 3, 2018: New York Law Journal featured Daniel J. Kornstein as a panelist at the New York City Bar’s Second Annual First Amendment Program: “Freedom of Speech in 21st Century America.”
-The other panelists were: Roger Juan Maldonado, Nadine Strossen, Alex Abdo, Jamal Greene, Floyd Abrams, and Carmelyn Malalis.
+New York Law Journal featured Daniel J. Kornstein as a panelist at the New York City Bar’s Second Annual First Amendment Program: “Freedom of Speech in 21st Century America.”
+The other panelists were Roger Juan Maldonado, Nadine Strossen, Alex Abdo, Jamal Greene, Floyd Abrams, and Carmelyn Malalis.

-ECBAWM Partner and New York Law Journal occasional essayist Daniel J. Kornstein writes: “Holmes should be a hero, as yet unsung, of the #MeToo movement.
+In “O.W.
+Holmes Jr. and #MeToo,” ECBAWM partner and New York Law Journal occasional essayist Daniel J. Kornstein writes: “Holmes should be a hero, as yet unsung, of the #MeToo movement.
 He is sensitive and aware of the embarrassment and shame felt by a victim of sexual assault.
 He provides new support for any victim criticized for not reporting an incident sooner.
 Holmes’s comments should be cited in any brief on the point.”

 Tam, the Respondent, is the leader of a band called, “The Slants”—a racially derisive term referring to Asian Americans.
 Tam has stated that his use of “The Slants” is an effort to reclaim that term.
 Nevertheless, his trademark application for the name was rejected under a section of the trademark law that prohibits registration of derogatory marks.
 The Supreme Court will consider whether that section is facially invalid under the Free Speech Clause of the First Amendment.